An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

 \subsubsection{Sliding Puzzle}

-Inspired by the paper~\cite{Zhang2019InterpretingAT}, we designed a similar experiment.
-We divided the image into N image blocks, and disrupted the position of the image blocks as shown in Fig.~\ref{slide_img}, and then detected the classification accuracy of the re-spliced images by the models.
-In the case of severe disruption, the image has lost its original semantic information, but the model still has a certain ability to classify the image as shown in Table~\ref{slide_label}, indicating that the model uses non-semantic information, such as texture information.
+Inspired by the work of Zhang et al.~\cite{Zhang2019InterpretingAT}.
+We designed an experiment, which divided each image into $N$ blocks and randomly shuffled their positions, as illustrated in Fig.~\ref{slide_img}.
+We then evaluated the classification accuracy of the models on these reassembled images.
+Despite the severe disruption causing the images to lose their original semantic information, the models still retained some classification capability, as shown in Table~\ref{slide_label}.
+This indicates that the models rely on non-semantic information, such as texture patterns.

-It can be seen from the results of the comparative experiment that the model with semantic continuity concentrate decreases its sensitivity to non-semantic information and pays more attention to the semantic information in the image.
+The results of our comparative experiments demonstrate that models with semantic continuity constraints are less sensitive to non-semantic information and focus more on the semantic content of the images.